Grate-Oracle-Lewot/GrateCrystal/README.md

 - Poké Seer replaced with move reminder
 - Egg move tutor unlockable in Kanto
 - Text scrolls automatically in battle (and at a few other key points)
-- Run at bike speed by holding B (no effect on wild encounter rate or spinning trainers); brake on Cycling Road by holding B
+- Run at bike speed by holding B; brake on Cycling Road by holding B
 - Greatly increased pack and PC item space, including a separate "Fruit" pocket for Berries and Apricorns, and doubled space for phone numbers in the Pokégear
 - Berry and Apricorn trees now give out 5 at a time, as do phone contacts who give Berries
 - Special encounters for all legendary Pokémon, some of which respawn after beating the League if you didn't catch them the first time